 Karl Weiss Vice President of Caterpillar Inc. with responsibility for the Innovation & Technology Development Division and Chief Technology Officer.

-Rob L. Hoenes Vice President of Caterpillar Inc. with responsibility for the Material Handling & Underground Division.
+Rob L. Hoenes Vice President of Caterpillar Inc. with responsibility for the Resource Industries Operations & Products Division.